-technical study and comparative tests on thin insulators. initial thermal performance of Thin Reflective Products (PMR)
+Technical study and comparative tests on thin insulators: initial thermal performance of Thin Reflective Products (PMR)

-Only the thermal performance of winter products were studied.
+Only the thermal performances of the products in the winter period were studied.

 The solar performance (including solar factor) of structures fitted with PMR were not considered, nor were other characteristics such as resistance to water vapor diffusion, sound insulation or reaction to fire.